What is net metering?

 - In D.C., our members filed complaints with the D.C.
 Public Service Commission to force PEPCO to revise its interconnection process to ensure hookups within 30 days.

-- In Florida, we’re fighting a decision by the Jacksonville Electric Authority to severely cut the credit rate it uses to compensate solar homeowners.
-Click here to learn more.
+- In Florida, we’re fighting a decision by the Jacksonville Electric Authority to severely cut the credit solar homeowners receive for their generation.